Q: What is the SlugTribe?

 Q: Can I attend a meeting?
 Get a critique?
 Etc.?

 A: Yes, we are open to new attendees.
 In its 28+ years of existence, the SlugTribe has never stopped meeting, though the membership has changed, shifted, dwindled, expanded and been through a pandemic.
 Nor have we ever become a closed group.
-You're welcome to just show up the 2nd or 4th Tuesday at 7:00 p.m. at the Hancock Rec Center, Activity Room #2.
+You're welcome to contact Wendy or other members for the Discord meeting link, or come by Hancock Rec Center when we go back to there.
 You can bring something for critique your first night, but it's probably wiser to sit through a meeting first and watch how it's done.

 Q: What format, length, etc., should I bring?

 A: You should format your manuscript professionally, as if you were sending it off to an editor.
 That means 12 point Courier, double spaced, paragraphs with tab indents (not extra spacing between), simple page headers at the top right, white paper, no bolds / italics / colored fonts.
 Okay to print double sided to save paper.
 Bring 5000 words max at a time (no more than 20 pages -- all word processing software will give you a word count).
 Yes, you can have a whole novel critiqued this way (we've done several); you have to bring it in chunks/chapters and it works fine.
 It works even better if you have a short synopsis of previous chapters to catch up the newbies.
 Some longer stories have to be broken up this way as well.
 Also, to save paper, you can print on the blank side of used sheets; just tell us to ignore the junk on the back.
 Make a few printed copies and also share on the Discord link for digital review.

 Q: Does the SlugTribe insist on only science fiction, fantasy or horror fiction?